ssyram/hax-dev/README.md

 - `rust-frontend/`: Rust library that hooks in the rust compiler and extract its internal typed abstract syntax tree [**THIR**](https://rustc-dev-guide.rust-lang.org/thir.html) as JSON.
 - `engine/`: the simplification and elaboration engine that translates programs from the Rust language to various backends (see `engine/backends/`).
+Written in OCaml.
+- `rust-engine/`: an on-going rewrite of our engine from OCaml to Rust.
 - `cli/`: the `hax` subcommand for Cargo.

 ### Compiling, formatting, and more